Oyefusi-Samuel/ZEDBOT/README.md

 ```

 **STEPS TO TAKE TO GET THE ROBOT UP AND READY:**
-1. Lauch the robot in an empty world  **(Set the sim time to true,we dealing with simulation.So our the boolean has to be true.)**
+1. Lauch the robot in an empty world

 2. Visualize in Rviz .

 Launch the Node:   (To visualize the robot in an empty gazebo world)
 ```
- ros2 launch robot show.robot.launch.py
+ ros2 launch robot show.robot.launch.py use_sim_time:=true
 ```
 ![Uploading Screenshot from 2024-12-19 13-42-21.png…]()